 For over 4,000 years tea has been brewed all over the world.
-But did you know that it’s actually the second most popular drink after water and on any given day, with over 159 million Americans drinking it.
+But did you know that it’s actually the second most popular drink after water with over 159 million Americans enjoying a cup?

-The type we are most interested, and love, is herbal!
+The type we are most interested in, and love, is herbal!
 ‘Why?’ we hear you ask.

-Here are our top eight teas, all backed-up with research, that will improve your sleep:
+Here are our best teas for sleep, all backed-up with research, that will improve your slumber:

 There’s a stack of anecdotal evidence that indicates chamomile is a safe and highly effective natural sleep aid.

-But that’s not all, it’s also regarded as a powerful herb used to treat a wide range of conditions – from skin disorders to heart diseases.
+But that’s not all, it’s also regarded as a powerful herb used to treat a wide range of conditions – from skin disorders to heart disease.

 The Molecular Medicine Reports revealed chamomile’s curative and preventative properties especially when it comes to inflammation and reducing physical pain.

 When we’re not feeling great, we’re more likely to toss and turn.

 Chamomile has also been proven to be an important ingredient for better quality sleep.

 In a trial involving cardiovascular patients, 10 out of 12 patients fell into a deep sleep for 90 minutes after drinking a cup of chamomile tea.